alicvo/alicvo/README.md

 Hi, I'm Alice!
-I'm going into my second year at SDSU as a computer engineer.
-I like learning about computers and how they work.
-For this semester, I would like to design and create some PCBs and learn more about electrical engineering as a whole.
+I'm going into my third year at SDSU as a computer engineer.
+I like learning about computers and how the software and hardware work together as a whole.